Evanidus14/Tinvaak-2-Gamepad-Setup/README.md

 #### Engarde
 - KeyButton
   - Modifier - (Use your controller for this button) Set it to R1/RB.
 It will say LB is what mapped but worry not, this is intended.
-  - Defensive Action Key - \
+  - Defensive Action Key - \  (If you're having trouble finding this character, it is on the # key if using a German keyboard!)

 #### Immersive Hud
   - Activation